 Generally speaking, a core switch would have more up-market features such as higher backplane speed, layer 3 including routing protocols such as OSPF, and physical redundancy features such as removable PSUs.
 They might not have any copper presentation at all.
 A core switch will typically have deeper buffers, such that multiple connections can be experiencing congestion.

 Edge switches are what your desktops and phones plug directly into (at the “edge of the network”).
 Typically they are lighter on features and more about copper port count and some form of fibre interface into the backbone / core.

 A small company with fewer than 100 employees should function well with one core switch.
 However, as your business—and your network—grow, you might need to expand the number of core switches to two or more.
 In this case, you might want to consider stackable switches, which further simplify management.

 Edge switches generally are considered less crucial than core switches to a network’s smooth operation.
 If there are areas of the office such as a conference room where you don’t need the features of a fully managed switch, your company can save some money by installing smart switches.
 But if you can’t tolerate any downtime whatsoever, want to maintain tight security throughout your office, or have the infrastructure to be able to add multiple different types of applications in the future, you should consider outfitting your entire network with managed switches.

 Fortunately, managed switches are no longer out of reach for small businesses.
 Not long ago the price gap between managed and smart switches was as much as 40 percent.
 Today, though, that difference has shrunk to 10-20 percent.
 If you’re unsure which switch will meet your business’s needs, FS.COM, a manufacturer specializing in networking can help you choose the product that’s just right for you.
-Besides, we also offer other network related optic products like fiber optic transceivers, copper wires, fiber patch cable and so on.
-For more details, please visit www.fs.com.
+Besides, we also offer other network related optic products like fibre optic transceivers, copper wires, fibre patch cable and so on.
+For more details, please visit www.fs.com/uk.